CP1404/Practicals/prac_04/README.md

 ## Converting Data Strings to Lists

+File: `subject_reader.py`

-A common way of storing data is in files, which means the data is in string form.
-Even numbers are stored as string.
+A common way of storing data is in text files.
+All data, including numbers, are stored in string form.
-So, a data file storing subjects, lecturer and student numbers might look like:
+A data file storing subjects, lecturer and student numbers might look like:

     CP1401,Ada Lovelace,192
     CP1404,Alan Turing,98